 - Black and Grey Morality: They stand against the forces of evil and are certainly morally straighter than their foes, but employ harsh methods and their own conduct leaves a lot to be desired.

 - Black and White Insanity: They say all demons are evil.
 Of course, this is first disproved by the vampire with a soul Angel, and then the soulless vampire Spike, who actually goes and gets a soul for love.
 Not to mention Clem, a demon so non-evil that not only does Buffy trust him with Dawn, but Dawn is able to push him around (and he comes to Buffy's birthday party).
 Not to mention that the Slayers themselves have powers that are demonic in origin.

 - Obstructive Bureaucrat: What a good chunk of their power is.
-While the Watchers are versed in at least theoretical self-defence and magic, and have a good amount of resources regarding demonology, they have seemingly limitless pull within governments (Giles mentions that they could easily have him deported) and presumably vast sums of money, and they use all of the above to keep the Slayer and her Watcher in line.
+While the Watchers are versed in at least theoretical self-defense and magic, and have a good amount of resources regarding demonology, they have seemingly limitless pull within governments (Giles mentions that they could easily have him deported) and presumably vast sums of money, and they use all of the above to keep the Slayer and her Watcher in line.
 It takes Buffy making it abundantly clear that she has the actual power in the relationship to make them quit getting in her way.

 - Van Helsing Hate Crimes: Near the end of Season 3, when Angel was poisoned by Faith, the Council flat-out refused to help Buffy cure him despite Angel possessing a soul on the grounds that he was a vampire, and helping vampires is against their policy; this is the final straw that leads Buffy to sever all ties with the Council.